 The Benefits of Fermentation

-To start with, the fermentation process is known to destroy anti-nutrients, so by fermenting rice, you eliminate much of the reason to avoid consuming grains.
+To start with, the fermentation process is known to destroy antinutrients, so by fermenting rice, you eliminate much of the reason to avoid consuming grains.
 Fermented foods also have demonstrated health benefits in their own right, and vinegar is no different.
 Studies have shown vinegar can help improve insulin sensitivity and lower blood sugar.

 Paleo and Carbohydrates

 The other reason to avoid grains is they tend to be very high in carbohydrates, but by distilling them into vinegar, we remove that objection as well.
+We also tend to use small amounts of it to flavor food, rather than bowlfuls of it at meals.

 Mark Sisson addressed the pros and cons of vinegar.